bloom42/blog/content/announcing-opensourceweekly-org.md

 So I created the Open Source Weekly letter, where you will find the best projects, people and articles on open source, curated by hand.

-Whether you want to make your first contribution, discover new interesting projects or people, this newsletter is for you.
+Whether you want to make your first contribution, discover new interesting projects or people, I will do my best to satisfy you.

 I think we are just at the beginning of the open source revolution and I want to contribute to spread its greatness.